 How do you deploy the blade of the knife, how does the handle support heavy tasks, and how precise can you be with the blade?
 These are the "ergonomics" questions we ask.
 You activate the blade by either pulling it open with two hands or by a one-handed index finger flick.
 The handle of the Jettison is small, with squared off edges.
 For pushing hard, we wish the handle were twice the overall bulk.
 The heavy and thick blade, driven by that same narrow handle, isn't super well-suited to delicate tasks.

 Our preferred deployment method is the assisted-opening, thumb-stud actuated action of the Kershaw Blur, Benchmade Griptillian, and the Mini Barrage.
-The set up of the Jettison is something you will get used to.
+The set up of the Jettison is different but is something you will get used to.
+The Best Buy Kershaw Chill employs a similar finger-flip blade deployment mode.
 The narrow handle, though, is likely a "non-starter" for you.
 For both heavy and precise tasks, a bulkier handle is better.
 The slender design of the Jettison handle is peculiar, especially considering that the overall closed profile isn't all that small.
 It's not like the designer wanted a narrow handle to make the knife carry smaller.
 The full-sized, rounded handle of the Spyderco Tenacious G-10 is far better suited to difficult tasks than the Jettison.

 At 4.5 ounces, few knives we tested are heavier than the Jettison.
 With most of that weight in the blade, this weight is difficult for everyday carry enthusiast to justify.
 The pocket clip works great and allows the knife to hang deep in your pocket, virtually unnoticed.
 The external profile is largely smooth and relatively thin in cross-section.